jump-dev/JuMP.jl/.github/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [JuMP Code of Conduct](https://github.com/JuliaOpt/JuMP.jl/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to the [Julia Community Stewards](https://julialang.org/community/stewards/).

 ## Join the Discourse forum